Public Health Research Center

 Abu Dhabi, UAE

-The Emirate of Abu Dhabi is confronting major public health challenges in tobacco use, obesity, diabetes, and cardiovascular disease.
+The United Arab Emirates is confronting major public health challenges in tobacco use, obesity, diabetes, and cardiovascular disease.
 These factors have complex co-determinants in human genetic susceptibility and environmental conditions, ranging potentially from the built environment to the human microbial milieu (microbiome).
-The mission of the NYU Abu Dhabi Public Health Research Center (PHRC) is to improve the health of the population in Abu Dhabi through research.
+The mission of the New York University Abu Dhabi Public Health Research Center (PHRC) is to improve the health of the population in the United Arab Emirates through scientific research.